 There are 15 to 20 different kinds of sheep.
-Some are better for their qualityand quantity of wool than others.
+Some are better for their quality and quantity of wool than others.
 The Merino sheep are prized for their wool.
-Six breeds that will be reviewed in this section are Dorset, Cheviot, Southdown, Shropshire, Suffolk, or Hampshire.
-All of these are dual purpose animals for theirmeat and medium grade wool.
+However most of the sheep raised in Indiana are Dorset, Cheviot, Southdown, Shropshire, Suffolk, or Hampshire.
+All of these are dual purpose animals for their meat and medium grade wool.